howerj/libforth/libforth.md

 a [FORTH][] interpreter, something which cannot be said about other languages nor is possible given their complexity.

-The saying "if you have seen on FORTH implementation, you have seen one FORTH implementation" applies, nearly every single [FORTH][] implementation has its own idea of how to go about things despite standardization efforts - in keeping with this library has its own idiosyncrasies (many in fact!).
+The saying "if you have seen one FORTH implementation, you have seen one FORTH implementation" applies, nearly every single [FORTH][] implementation has its own idea of how to go about things despite standardization efforts - in keeping with this library has its own idiosyncrasies (many in fact!).